intel/neural-compressor/neural_compressor/compression/pruner/README.md

 Pruning schedule defines the way the model reaches the target sparsity (the ratio of pruned weights).
-Both **one-shot** and **iterative** pruning schedules are supported.
+Both  **iterative**  and **one shot** pruning schedules are supported.

 - Iterative Pruning